Make Your Next Trip Extraordinary

 By land or sea?

-Although there are some fabulous seaside resorts up and down the Aegean coast, sailing in a gulet is the most amazing way to see this spectacular part of Turkey.
+Although there are some fabulous seaside resorts up and down the Aegean coast, sailing in a gulet (as Wendy herself did with her family) is the best way to see this spectacular part of Turkey.
 If you’re making the standard circuit of Istanbul, Cappadocia, and Ephesus, you can drive from Ephesus to Bodrum and set sail from there.
 A week is the ideal sail length—with resort time before or after—but if you want to spend more of your trip on land, Karen can easily arrange a one-day boat charter so you can view the sea and get some water sports in.

 Resorts worth the splurge